Skip to content

 Do less harm and more good with Life-centred Design

-Learn how to expand your human-centred design to be more sustainable, regenerative, inclusive, and long-term.
+Learn how to expand your human-centered design by redesigning a product of your choice to be more sustainable, regenerative, and inclusive by learning the foundations of:

 Life-centred Design Foundations Online Course